10 mins TO READ

 “Digital marketing that gets you more and better traffic through organic search results.”

-And it’s the term ‘organic search results’ is the key to understanding SEO.
+And it’s the term ‘organic search results’ that is key to understanding SEO.

 Organic vs. Paid Search Results

-We mentioned the term ‘organic search results above.
-So let’s have a look a the screenshot below:
+We mentioned the term ‘organic search results’ above.
+So let’s have a look at the screenshot below:

 In this example, we searched for the keyword ‘klempner Bern’.
 What Google returns to us are two different types of results.
 It provides us with both organic and paid search results.